CorinaMurg/web-for-everyone/README.md

 # Web for Everyone

-The goal of this project is to introduce accessibility to junior developers.
+The goal of this project is to introduce accessibility to frontend developers and designers.

-As soon as they know how to create a button or a link, they need to think about accessibility.
+Aceessibility goals: WCAG 2.2 AA

+## Tech stack
+- React
+- Typescript
+- Playwright
+- HTML
+- CSS

 Please note that this is not a finished product, and certain accessibility aspects are still in development.

-Aceessibility goals: WCAG 2.2 AA
+My TO DO list:

-## To fix
+## Bugs to fix

 1. Nav toggle (screen reader announces the entire content of mobile menu, and then again with each tab)

-1.1 Bug report on GitHub

-1.2 anchor from TOC to section heading (also test with Playwright)
+2. Missing anchor from TOC to section heading (also test with Playwright)

-2. Add role=text to article h1 spans
+3. Add role=text to article h1 spans
    https://dequeuniversity.com/rules/axe/4.8/aria-text?application=playwright&lang=en

-3. Make aside a direct child of the body
+4. Make aside a direct child of the body (also: check out support for <aside>)

-4. Remove as many accordions as possible

 5. Remove max height on accordions (and check against 1.4.12)

-6. Add breadcrumb to mobile
+6. Missing breadcrumb in mobile view

 7. Max 2 lines of centered text